Overview

 Using Fetch

-- Upon opening Fetch, you will be presented with the following connection settings screen.
-Here is an example of connecting with a user named 'user' on the server charles-pickney:
+- When Fetch opens, a settings screen appears.
+Here is an example of connecting with a user named 'user' on the server 'charles-pickney':

-- After you login, you'll see the content of your web server:
+- After you log in, the content of your web server appears:

 - Enable hidden files by navigating to 'Fetch > 'Preferences':

-- On this page make sure 'Omit hidden items whose names begin with a period' is UN-checked.
+- Make sure 'Omit hidden items whose names begin with a period' is UN-checked.

-- Then check the box for 'Use 'LIST -al' command to reveal hidden items'.
+- Check the box for 'Use 'LIST -al' command to reveal hidden items'.

 Using Transmit

-- When you open Transmit, to the right you'll see your connection settings.
-This is a screenshot using an FTP user named 'user' and a server named 'charles-pickney':
+- When Transmit opens, your connection settings appear to the right.
+The following example uses an FTP user named 'user' and a server named 'charles-pickney':

-- Once connected, you can enable hidden files by going to the menu at the top and selecting 'View > Show Invisible Files':
+- Once connected, enable hidden files by going to the menu at the top and selecting 'View > Show Invisible Files':

 Using FTP Voyager